anbarisker/URL_Shortening_Service/README.md

 ## Back-end (NodeJS) - Folder: API
 1. Install the dependencies
   `npm install`
+2. Change the AWS access key in .env file, to access AWS DynamoDB

 ## How to the run URL Shortening Service Application
 1. In your terminal, go to API folder path